The goal of this module is to support the integration of reinforcement

 InterfaceMaps were introduced, which are essentially two-dimensional maps.

-The outer map is unordered and maps applicationId
+The outer map is unordered and maps applicationIds to a second ordered map.

-The second map maps an ID to the ChannelInterface
+The second map maps an ID to the ChannelInterface.
+This ID is unique

-within this map of ChannelInterface
+within this map of ChannelInterfaces connected to a specific RlApplication.

 To ensure this uniqueness, the entries are stored in ascending order of